ChrisSchulze/portfolio/portfolio/works/knf.md

 ### Approach

-We held stakeholder workshops with participants from all over the world to get everyone aligned on a mission: To build a single source of truth for their product data and to give the company a "face" to the outside world.
+<p class="einleser">We held stakeholder workshops with participants from all over the world to get everyone aligned on a mission: To build a single source of truth for their product data and to give the company a "face" to the outside world.</p>

 ### Solution